-Forester Haynie has recovered over 5 millions dollars for pizza delivery drivers as of May 2020
+Forester Haynie has recovered over 10 million dollars for pizza delivery drivers as of December 2020

 The majority of the cases involve companies using incorrect mileage reimbursement rates.
 Paying low mileage reimbursement rates means companies are not properly compensating their employees and may be paying them under the federal minimum wage.